 Treatment for Drug and Alcohol Abuse

 There are many potential dangers and risks associated with using Suboxone and alcohol for a prolonged period—or even just using them in conjunction occasionally.
-People who are prescribed Suboxone as an opioid replacement and drink alcohol while taking it may sabotage their recovery and incur many severe long-term consequences.
+People who have been prescribed Suboxone as an opioid replacement and drink alcohol while taking it may sabotage their recovery and incur many severe long-term consequences.

 Recovery in Tune offers intensive outpatient treatment for those struggling with substance use disorders.
 We employ highly-trained, compassionate addiction specialists who are dedicated to providing our clients with the knowledge, tools, and support they need to achieve a full recovery, avoid relapse and foster long-term wellness and sobriety.